-Below is a daily scripture reading plan with some practical suggestions to help you get started in your next step of growth in spiritual rhythms.
-Use this scripture reading plan and suggestions this week.
+Below is a scripture reading plan for the week with some practical suggestions to help you grow in the spiritual rhythm of simplicity.

 1. Mark 10:17-31-Ask God to assess your attachment to possessions.

 2. Matthew 6:19-34-Notice anxieties connected with lack and excess.